Introduction READ THIS ENTIRE BULLETIN FOR INSTRUCTIONS ON HOW TO REAPPLY FOR THIS RECRUITMENT THIS IS A REOPENING OF A CONTINOUS EXAMINATION.

 The scores and dispositions of candidates for this examination will be merged with previous exam participants.
 If you have previously submitted an application and choose to reapply, your new score/disposition will replace your current disposition.
 Application and Supplemental Questionnaire: A properly completed Supplemental Questionnaire must be submitted with each application.
 Applications and Supplemental Questionnaires must be in the possession of the Human Resource Services Department by 5:00 p.m. on the Last Day for Filing.
 Failure to submit the supplemental questionnaire will result in disqualification.
 Applications will only be accepted on-line.

-Alameda County's Health Services Program is administered by the Health Care Services Agency and includes the following program areas: Behavioral Health Care, Public Health, Environmental Health, and Agency Administration/Indigent Health.
+Alameda County's Health Services Program is administered by the Health Care Services Agency and includes the following program areas: Behavioral Health Care Services, Public Health, Environmental Health Services, and Office of the Agency Director.
 The ultimate mission of the Health Care Services Agency is to provide fully integrated health care services through a comprehensive network of public and private partnerships that ensure optimal health and well-being and respect the diversity of all residents.
-PUBLIC HEALTH DEPARTMENT

 Registered Nurse II positions are located in the Health Care Services Agency, Social Services Agency and Community Development Agency.
 Registered Nurse IIs provide a variety of nursing care services, case management, treatment plan, teaching, counseling and referral to clients and families in a home and/or community setting, provide nursing assessment, planning, intervention and evaluation; coordinate care with other health care providers, professionals and other agencies and community representatives; assist in the prevention of communicable diseases; and perform related duties as required.
 THE VACANCIES